zuplo/docs/docs/articles/gke-with-upstream-auth-policy.md

 sidebar_label: GCP Backend with Upstream Auth
 ---

-When using any API gateway as your API's entry point, it is critical that only traffic that originates from the Gateway is allowed to call your backend.
+When using any API gateway as your API's entry point, it's critical that only traffic that originates from the Gateway is allowed to call your backend.
 There are [many way to to this](./securing-your-backend.md) depending on your requirements and how your backend is hosted.
 This article will explain how to